EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

   },
 ```

-Well go over the purpose of each them as they come up as we continue writing our code.
+These are values that we'll need when creating the tokens.
+We'll go over the purpose of each them as they come up as we continue writing our code.

 > Here we'll gloss over some details on the inner workings of JWTs as a standard.
 You can learn more about them at [jwt.io](https://jwt.io/introduction).